MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 > [!div class="checklist"]
 > * Clone a sample repository from GitHub.
 > * Use FCIDUMP files as argument parameters for chemical modelling and simulation applications.
+> * Run resource estimation for large-scale problem, which is a double-factorized chemistry sample.

 ## Prerequisites

 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
-- The latest version of [Visual Studio Code](https://code.visualstudio.com/download) or open [VS Code on the Web](https://vscode.dev/quantum).
-- VS Code with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode), and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extensions installed.
+- The latest version of [Visual Studio Code](https://code.visualstudio.com/download) with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode), and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extensions installed.
 - The latest Azure Quantum `qsharp` package, and `numpy` and `scipy` packages.

     ```bash